Code-Institute-Submissions/jbonjovi/README.md

 I have chosen to ignore the warning as it is relating to the color for the allauth section.

 **W3C HTML Validator**
-Warning: Empty heading in my loading spinner I have decided to ignore in my checkout.html Most of the errors displayed are from the use of the jinja templates and I have been advised to ignore them
+Most of the errors displayed are from the use of the jinja templates and I have been advised to ignore them

 **PEP8**